Top 12 Heart Functions - Heart Location with Diagram

-It is one of most dangerous heart diseases.
-More commonly known as heart attack, myocardial infarction may lead to death on the spot if prompt medical help is not received.
+It is one of the most dangerous heart diseases.
+More commonly known as heart attack, myocardial infarction may lead to death on the spot if the individual is unable to get prompt medical help.
 A heart attack more commonly occurs in patients who are already suffering from coronary artery disease.

 Congestive Heart Failure